-This post is all about the popular and best Diwali recipes, including simple, easy, and unique Diwali sweets, desserts, and snack recipes.
+This post is all about the list of popular and best Diwali recipes, including simple, easy, and unique Diwali sweets, desserts, and snack recipes.

-I have already shared a collection of 100 + Diwali Sweets recipes and 50 + Diwali Snacks Recipes that you can try for your Diwali Party.
-The only thing that is different in this post is that I am sharing traditionally made recipes, both sweet and snacks, in the same post that even beginners can try for Diwali.
+I have already shared a collection of 100 + Easy Diwali Sweets recipes and 50 + Simple Diwali Snacks Recipes that you can try for your Diwali Party.
+The only thing that is different in this post is that I am sharing traditionally made Diwali foods - sweet and snack recipes in the same post that even beginners can try for Diwali.

 What is Diwali?